Sana-Khan94/Thyroid-Disease-Detection/README.md

 # Help Me Improve

-Hello Reader if you find any bug please consider raising issue I will address them asap.
+Hello Reader if you find any bug please consider raising issue.